willianantunes/willianantunes.com/content/blog/2021/12/2021-12-06-learning-english-through-the-spaced-repetition-system.md

 Basically, you have three conditions:

-1. Future actions happen without the speaker's intention.
+1. Future actions that happen without the speaker's intention.
 2. Predictions, assumptions.
 3. Spontaneous actions.